msr8/markify/README.md

 # Usage

 To use, you can simply just run `markify` on the command line, but we gotta setup a config file first.
 If you're windows, the default location for the config file is `%LOCALAPPDATA%\markify\config.json`, and on linux/macOS it is `~/.config/markify/config.json`.
-Alterantivly, you can provide the path to the config file using the `-c --config` flag.
+Alterantively, you can provide the path to the config file using the `-c --config` flag.
+If you run the program and the config file doesn;t't exist, it makes an empty template.
 An ideal config file should look like:
 ```json
 {
     "reddit": {